Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Conclusion

-We evaluate two methods to account for the nonlinear evolution of the baryons that smear out the BAO signal, a single parameter method P$_{dw}(k|k_*)$ that fixes the ratio between the smearing scale in the perpendicular and parallel dimension and P$_{dw}(k|\Sigma_\perp,\Sigma_\parallel)$ that keeps the smearing scale free in each dimension.
-These two `de-wiggled' methods also account for growth of nonlinear structure on small-scales.
-We also evaluate two methods to account for the nonlinear growth of the density field, one that emulates the behavior of the halos seen in N-body simulations with the halo model as its analytical form $\Fcur_{HM}$, and another that emulates the behavior of the galaxies seen in a SAM created with N-body simulations $\Fcur_{SAM}$.
-We explore each of these independently and also combinations of a de-wiggled power spectrum with a growth prefactor resulting in $8$ total methods to account for nonlinearities in the galaxy clustering signal.
+We evaluate two methods to account for the nonlinear evolution of the baryons that smear out the BAO signal, a single parameter method P$_{dw}(k|k_*)$ that fixes the ratio between the smearing scale in the perpendicular and parallel dimension and P$_{dw}(k|\Sigma_\perp,\Sigma_\parallel)$ that keeps the smearing scale free in each dimension, and two methods to account for nonlinear structure growth, one that emulates the behavior of the halos seen in N-body simulations with the halo model as its analytical form $\Fcur_{HM}$, and another that emulates the behavior of the galaxies seen in a SAM created with N-body simulations $\Fcur_{SAM}$.
+We explore combinations of the linear (P$_{lin}$) or de-wiggled linear (P$_{dw}(k|k_*)$ or P$_{dw}(k|\Sigma_\perp,\Sigma_\parallel)$) power spectrum with a growth prefactor ($\Fcur_{HM}$ and $\Fcur_{SAM}$ with or without the addition of $Q_3$).
+To shift these models into redshift-space, we employ two different techniques to account for the RSD signal: $\Mcur_A$ that assumes the canonical Kaiser squashing and $\Mcur_B$ that includes a window function on $\beta$ in the Kaiser squashing term to isolate the squashing that results from the coherent infall.
+In all, we explore $6$ different modeling combinations with $\Fcur_{HM}$ and $12$ different combinations with $\Fcur_{SAM}$ for the redshift-space galaxy clustering signal in Fourier-space.

-To determine which model(s) are best able to reproduce the observed clustering signal, we perform a recovery test, keeping the input cosmology fixed and producing constraints on the AP-effect parameters $\alpha_\perp$ and $\alpha_\parallel$ and a similar parameter for the linear growth parameter $\alpha_g$ through application of an MCMC technique.
+To determine if a particular modeling combination is applicable for the observed clustering signal, we perform a recovery test, keeping the input cosmology fixed and producing constraints on the AP-effect parameters $\alpha_\perp$ and $\alpha_\parallel$ and a similar parameter for the linear growth parameter $\alpha_g$ through application of an MCMC technique.
 If we have a correct model then $\alpha_{i}=1$ ($i=\perp,\parallel, g$), since the observed cosmology is the same as the fiducial cosmology.
-We use two quality statistics, the reduced chi-square ($\chi^2_\nu$) and the Figure-of-Bias (FoB), to determine which models are valid and most appropriate, respectively.
-Since investigations of the two different ways to account for the Finger-of-God effect show that $\Mcur_B$, where a window function is added as a prefactor to $\beta$ to select out the radial correlated infall pairwise velocities, is better able to recover the input cosmologies \cite{Zhai21}, we have focused on the results using this model, $\Mcur_B$ (see Eq.(\ref{eq:ModB})).
+We use three quality statistics, the Bayesian Information Criterion (BIC), the Figure-of-Bias (FoB), and the Figure-of-Merit (FoM) to determine which models are the simplest while also being accurate and precise.